-- one or more material, relevant, substantiable and representative features are compared - no confusion is created between the medicine advertised and that of a competitor or between the advertiser's trade marks, trade names, other distinguishing marks and those of a competitor - the trade marks, trade names, other distinguishing marks, medicines, services, activities or circumstances of a competitor are not discredited or denigrated - no unfair advantage is taken of the reputation of a trade mark, trade name or other distinguishing marks of a competitor - medicines or services are not presented as imitations or replicas of goods or services bearing a competitor's trade mark or trade name. - 7.4 Any information, claim or comparison must be capable of substantiation. - 7.5 Substantiation for any information, claim or comparison must be provided as soon as possible, and certainly within ten working days, at the request of members of the health professions or other relevant decision makers.
+- it is not misleading - medicines or services for the same needs or intended for the same purpose are compared - one or more material, relevant, substantiable and representative features are compared - no confusion is created between the medicine advertised and that of a competitor or between the advertiser's trade marks, trade names, other distinguishing marks and those of a competitor - the trade marks, trade names, other distinguishing marks, medicines, services, activities or circumstances of a competitor are not discredited or denigrated - no unfair advantage is taken of the reputation of a trade mark, trade name or other distinguishing marks of a competitor - medicines or services are not presented as imitations or replicas of goods or services bearing a competitor's trade mark or trade name.
+7.4 Any information, claim or comparison must be capable of substantiation.

+7.5 Substantiation for any information, claim or comparison must be provided as soon as possible, and certainly within ten working days, at the request of members of the health professions or other relevant decision makers.
 The validity of indications approved in the marketing authorization can be substantiated by provision of the summary of product characteristics.
 7.6 When promotional material refers to published studies, clear references must be given.